Fairness for High Skilled Immigrants Act

 To allow more high skilled workers to enter the country legally, the proposed law would change the current seven percent cap on employment-related visas and more than double the current per country cap on family-based visas to 15 percent of the total number of available visas.
 The current offsets, which reduce the number of visas available for Chinese immigrants, would also be eliminated.
 These proposed changes reflect growing discontent with the use of per country caps to limit the number of available visas.
 Within certain categories, no one country can receive more than seven percent of available employment visas.
 Supporters hope the changes will reduce the wait time for employment visas, which can be as long as 10 years.

-Philadelphia Immigration Lawyers at the Law Offices of Tahir Mella, P.C.
-Protect the Rights of High Skilled Immigrants
+Philadelphia Immigration Lawyers at the Law Offices of MC Law Group, LLC Protect the Rights of High Skilled Immigrants

-If you or a loved is seeking an employment-based immigration visa, including an EB-1, EB-2, or EB-3 employment visa, the experienced Philadelphia immigration lawyers at the Law Offices of Tahir Mella, P.C. are here to help.
+If you or a loved is seeking an employment-based immigration visa, including an EB-1, EB-2, or EB-3 employment visa, the experienced Philadelphia immigration lawyers at the Law Offices of MC Law Group, LLC are here to help.
 We handle a wide range of immigration law matters, including those related to detention, visa applications, asylum petitions, and deportation.
 Conveniently located in Philadelphia, we proudly serve immigrants throughout the tri-state area, including Pennsylvania, New Jersey, and nationwide.
 Call us today to schedule a free initial consultation at 215-496-0690 or submit an online inquiry form.